toast0001/clj-euler/README.md

 # clj-euler
-A collect of project euler challenges fulfilled with Clojure
+A collect of project euler challenges completed with Clojure